mauroservienti/Mattox.NServiceBus.AmazonSQS/README.md

 <img src="assets/icon.png" width="100" />

-# Maddox.NServiceBus.AmazonSQS
+# Mattox.NServiceBus.AmazonSQS

-Maddox.NServiceBus simplifies [NServiceBus endpoints](https://docs.particular.net/nservicebus/) configuration by providing for supported transports a corresponding Maddox.NServiceBus endpoint with sensible defaults. `Maddox.NServiceBus.AmazonSQS` is the Maddox.NServiceBus endpoint for the [NServiceBus AmamzonSQS transport](https://docs.particular.net/transports/sqs/).
+Mattox.NServiceBus simplifies [NServiceBus endpoints](https://docs.particular.net/nservicebus/) configuration by providing for supported transports a corresponding Mattox.NServiceBus endpoint with sensible defaults. `Mattox.NServiceBus.AmazonSQS` is the Mattox.NServiceBus endpoint for the [NServiceBus AmamzonSQS transport](https://docs.particular.net/transports/sqs/).

 Creating and starting an Amazon SQS endpoint is as easy as: